AppraiseQA/appraise/README.md

 - [x] Add a generic layout to HTML when converting from MD
 - [x] Add a generic template for result files
 - [x] Create an index with all test results
+- [x] Approve changes from the command line
 - [ ] Clean up templates and provide a nice layout
 - [ ] Solve cross-linking (eg replace .md in local links to .html when generating html)
 - [ ] Distinguish between a failure and error